 - ✓Realistic paper trading mode

-- ✓Active development, regular feature updates
+- ✓Active development, regular updates

 - ✓Large community and documentation

-- ✗Pricing is expensive — $59/mo minimum for serious use
+- ✗Expensive: $59/mo minimum for serious use

-- ✗Cluttered UI with too many features
+- ✗Cluttered UI, too many features competing for space

-- ✗Mobile app feels like an afterthought
+- ✗Mobile app is an afterthought

 - ✗Signal marketplace is mostly noise